-(a) The commissioner shall notify the health-related licensing board:
+The commissioner shall notify a health-related licensing board:

-(1) upon completion of a background study that produces a record showing that the individual was determined to have been responsible for substantiated maltreatment;
+(1) of a record showing that the individual licensed by the board was determined to have been responsible for substantiated maltreatment;

-(2) upon the commissioner's completion of an investigation that determined the individual was responsible for substantiated maltreatment; or
+(2) upon the commissioner's completion of an investigation that determined an individual licensed by the board was responsible for substantiated maltreatment; or

-(3) upon receipt from another agency of a finding of substantiated maltreatment for which the individual was responsible.
+(3) upon receipt from another agency of a finding of substantiated maltreatment for which an individual licensed by the board was responsible.

 (a) When the commissioner or a local agency has reason to believe that the direct contact services provided by an individual may fall within the jurisdiction of a health-related licensing board, the commissioner or local agency shall refer the matter to the board as provided in this section.